10 Ways to Keep Your Sales Team Motivated Through The End of Summer

 10. Raise (or eliminate) commission caps.

 Some companies use commission caps to limit salespeople’s pay as compared to other employees.
-Despite positive intentions, these caps severely stifle revenue growth.
+Despite positive intentions, these caps can severely stifle revenue growth.
 If top reps are not incentivized, they will hit commission caps and stop performing.

 Commission caps are the absolute worst way to stunt a company’s growth.
 Overall, they lead to decreased motivation, fewer high-performing reps, and a diminished capacity for growth.
-As the summer comes to a close, work with HR to get rid of commission caps and watch how your talent’s performance soars.

 Related Articles